bachya/cliutils/README.md

 ## Configuration

 CLIUtils offers a `Configurator` class and a `Configuration` module (which provides access to a shared instance of `Configurator`) that make managing a user's configuration parameters easy.
+Although the examples in this README use that shared instance, you should note that you can always use your own `Configurator`.

-Mix it in!
+To use, mix it in!

 ```Ruby
 include CLIUtils::Configuration